twogood/Activout.DatabaseClient/README.md

 ## Collaborate
 This project is still under development - participation welcome!

+## Related projects

+- [Activout.RestClient](https://github.com/twogood/Activout.RestClient) - Create a REST(ish) API client only by defining the C# interface you want.

 ## About Activout
 [Activout AB](http://activout.se) is a software company in Ronneby, Sweden.